Xora

 Series B in 2004

-Ounce Labs specializes in software solutions that assist organizations in identifying, prioritizing, and mitigating risks associated with software security vulnerabilities.
-The company's software analyzes application source code to deliver comprehensive and precise insights into application vulnerabilities and their relative importance.
-This analysis allows both business users and IT professionals to focus their resources on addressing the most critical issues.
-By using Ounce Labs' solutions, organizations can enhance application security, safeguard sensitive information, and ensure compliance with internal policies as well as industry regulations such as PCI and Sarbanes-Oxley.
-The software also aligns with best practices, including the OWASP Top 10.
+Ounce Labs specializes in software solutions that assist organizations in identifying, prioritizing, and mitigating business risks associated with software security vulnerabilities.
+The company's software meticulously analyzes application source code to deliver comprehensive and precise assessments of vulnerabilities and their significance.
+This capability allows both business users and IT professionals to allocate resources effectively, focusing on the most critical security issues.
+By utilizing Ounce Labs' solutions, organizations enhance their application security, safeguard confidential information, and ensure compliance with internal policies as well as industry regulations, including PCI and FISMA, and best practices such as those outlined in the OWASP Top 10.

 Gearworks